pixelbutler/pixelbutler/README.md

-pixelbutler was initially hacked together for the [2014 lowrezjam](http://jams.gamejolt.io/lowrezjam2014) by [Stephen Whitmore][sww], and has grown significantly in code quality and capabilities since thanks to [Bart van der Schoor][bvds].
+pixelbutler was initially hacked together for the [2014 lowrezjam](http://jams.gamejolt.io/lowrezjam2014) by [Kira Oakley][kira], and has grown significantly in code quality and capabilities since thanks to [Bart van der Schoor][bvds].

 ## Installation